fuzzygroup/blog/_posts/2016-09-15-generating-a-new-elixir-project.md

 Now that will work but if you really want something reliable -- and if you don't, why would you bother with Elixir at all -- then you really want to add a supervision tree which makes this an OTP application.
 OTP is the core Erlang libraries that related to building distributed, reliable code.
 Here's how to do this:

     mix new page_fetcher --sup

+Here's the official reference to [mix new](http://elixir-lang.org/docs/stable/mix/Mix.Tasks.New.html) in this context.